sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

 edl-cluster  us-central1-c  1.14.10-gke.36  x.x.x.x         n1-standard-8  1.14.10-gke.36  3          RUNNING
 ```

-1. Use the command below to generate the corresponding kubeconfig
+Step 3: Use the command below to generate the corresponding kubeconfig.

 ```
 gcloud container clusters get-credentials edl-cluster --zone us-central1-c
 ```

-1. Make sure you have [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) available locally.
+Make sure you have [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) available locally.

 Use the following command to list all the started components.